dotnet/TorchSharp/docfx/articles/memory.md

 }
 ```

 Also, if you want a "`Lazy`" collate function, do not directly save the tensors that are passed in.
-And `DetachFromDisposeScope` does not work in this case because they have been moved to another list.
+And `DetachFromDisposeScope` does not work in this case because they are kept in another list instead of dispose scopes, due to some multithreading issues.
 Instead, you could create aliases for them.

 ## Links and resources